AElfProject/aelf-docs/docs/quick-start/vote-contract/index.md

 #### Implementing Initialize Function

-- Go to the comment `// Implement Initialize Smart Contract Logic.`
+- Go to the comment `Implement Initialize Smart Contract Logic.`

 - Check if the smart contract is already initialized; return if true.